-Mike or the companies that are Mike can get them....' wanting to locate there, and the done there.
+wanting to locate there, and the

 Councilman Omar Weber asked how tightly a letter of intent would bind the city.

-Froggatte said he was only addressing the street at this time, because there's a lot work to be emption on the taxes before the the city has supported were new forward once a letter of intent is information right now.
+"To me, this is a awful lot of information to process tonight," Weber said, "and don't anybody misunderstand me, Mike has obviously done wonderful things....
+A letter of intent is fine emption on the taxes before the the city has supported were new forward once a letter of intent is information right now.
 And like whole project goes on the tax businesses coming to town.
 He signed, but nothing is set until I said, I have no problem with the bonds are issued.